 Frequently Asked Questions (FAQs)

-Greek-American Heritage month is an important time to celebrate the cultural diversity and vast contributions Greek Americans have brought to the U.S. It’s a great time to read books written by Greek American authors, talk to Greek American friends about their culture, and learn more about the country of Greece itself.
+Greek-American Heritage Month is an important time to celebrate the cultural diversity and vast contributions Greek Americans have brought to the United States.
+It’s a great time to read books written by Greek American authors, talk to Greek American friends about their culture, and learn more about the country of Greece itself.

-Greek culture is deeply rooted in America.
-Many words in the English language derive from Greek roots, many buildings in our nation’s capital are designed using Greek architecture, and if you like going to the theater— thank the Greeks!
+Greek culture is deeply rooted in the United States.
+Many words in the English language derive from Greek roots, and many buildings in nation’s capital were designed using Greek architecture, Also, if you like going to the theater, you might thank the Greeks.
 Greeks were the first to introduce the concept of theater to the world.